willdurney/blog.willdurney.com/_posts/2020-04-13-revisiting-person-of-interest.markdown

 entire era of their life, and they can't listen to it without leaping back to those times.
 TV shows -- particularly network TV shows of that era -- were experienced once, usually, over the span of *years*.
-They hit you hard and fast and leave you reeling for days (sometimes weeks, months!) between episodes.
-They have exactly 42 minutes to tell their story, and only so much room for subtlety.
+They hit you hard and fast and left you reeling for days (sometimes weeks, months!) between episodes.
+They had exactly 42 minutes to tell their story, and only so much room for subtlety.
 Leave too much to the imagination, and the audience will imagine something better than you can ever deliver\*.